 Overall, changes in lifestyle, a sold exercise regimen, hormone replacement therapy, and continued advances in modern medicine can help patients control their osteoporosis.
 Between a patient, their doctors, and our team of physical therapists, the best course of treatment to help prevent fractures will be found.

-Hicksville Physical Therapy provides a variety of physical therapy services in Hicksville, New York, and the surrounding area.
+Hicksville Physical Therapy provides a variety of physical therapy services in Hicksville, Nassau County, and Long Island.